biointec/b-move/README.md

 ```

 ### bmove-benchmarkCharExt
-bmove-benchmarkCharExt executable benchmarks character extension during pattern matching.
+bmove-benchmarkCharExt executable benchmarks bidirectional character extension during pattern matching.
 It outputs how many cycles one bidirectional character extension takes on average.
 To run an experiment, use the following command:

 ```bash
 ./bmove-benchmarkCharExt [options] basefilename readfile.[ext]